 The easier learning curve of the guitar will be preferable to the adult who just wants quicker fun.

 While children are often less likely to suffer from a squeaking sound and are proud of the simple fact of owning a violin and being a violinist, some are quite impatient as well.
 The impatient toddler must choose a guitar, that’s a fact.

 Music: the unique goal for every musician

 The guitar can play so many different styles of music: from baroque and classical music to world, rock, and jazz.
 So someone who prefers a more modern sound might prefer the guitar; also, the violin can occupy a large spectrum of music as well.
 Of course, the violin is more well-known for classical music.
-But folk music, gypsy music, Irish songs, bluegrass tunes, world, jazz, and rock, are also a possibility for the new violinist.
+But folk music, gypsy music, Irish songs, bluegrass tunes, world, jazz, and rock, is also a possibility for the new violinist.
 So it comes to taste there, and the difficulty of the beginning should play no part in the big picture.

 Conclusion: what instrument to choose then?

 When a beginner starts the guitar, he or she learns chords, the simplest ones with open strings (no bar chords).
 This is quite a simple process with little time and effort required.
 And family and friends are easily impressed and are happy to share such a quick progression.
-With a couple of more weeks, it is totally possible to sing while playing.
+With a couple of more weeks, it is possible to sing while playing.
 And then add the F major chord with a bar, and you can play all evening at a campfire, sharing marshmallows.

 Remember: Once again, I am not judging both instruments in general; I am trying to compare the difficulty of learning them from scratch.